Donald Trump's Message To NFL Players: Shut Up And Play

 The album was a hit critically, but it received little playtime on country music radio stations.

-The current NFL protests were started last year by then-San Fransisco 49ers quarterback Colin Kaepernick, who took a knee during the national anthem to bring attention to police brutality and racial discrimination.
+The current NFL protests were started last year by then-San Francisco 49ers quarterback Colin Kaepernick, who took a knee during the national anthem to bring attention to police brutality and racial discrimination.

 Kaepernick now is unemployed, with teams afraid to hire him and suffer backlash because of his political opinions.